peach-payments/magento2-plugin/readme.markdown

 ## PHP Compatibility

-Module only support these PHP versions: `7.3` and `7.4` (PHP 7.1 and 7.2 has been depreciated, please use version )
+Module only support these PHP versions: `7.3` and `7.4` (PHP 7.1 and 7.2 has been depreciated, please use version 1.0.7, this excludes GraphQL)

 ## Events